Tensor-Based Synchronization and the Low-Rankness of the Block Trifocal Tensor: Numerical experiments

 \section{Numerical experiments}

 We conduct experiments of \Cref{alg:sync} on two benchmark real datasets, the EPFL datasets \cite{strecha2008benchmarking} and the Photo Tourism datasets \cite{1dsfm14}.
 We observe that the algorithm performs better in the calibrated setting, and since the calibration matrix is usually known in practice, we restrict our scope of experiments to calibrated trifocal tensors.
-We compare against two state-of-the-art synchronization based on two view measurements, NRFM \cite{sengupta2017new} and LUD \cite{ozyesil2015robust}.
+We compare against { three} state-of-the-art synchronization based on two view measurements, NRFM \cite{sengupta2017new} and LUD \cite{ozyesil2015robust}.
 NRFM relies on nonconvex optimization and requires a good initialization.
-We test NRFM with an initialization obtained from LUD and with a random initialization.
-We refer to \ref{comprehensive_results} in the appendix for a comprehensive summary of numerical results including rotation and translation estimation errors.
+We test NRFM with an initialization obtained from LUD and with a random initialization. { We also test BATA \cite{Zhuang_2018_CVPR} initialized with MPLS \cite{shi2020message}. } We refer to \ref{comprehensive_results} in the appendix for a comprehensive summary of numerical results including rotation and translation estimation errors.
+We include our code in the following github repository: \href{https://github.com/dmiao153/TrifocalSync}{TrifocalSync}.